 Lemon Poppy Seed Cake

 No one would ever know how simple this cake is, based on how impressive it looks!
-For more simple layer cakes, try Pistachio Layer Cake or S’mores Layer Cake.
+For more simple layer cakes that will wow a crowd check out my Pistachio Layer Cake or S’mores Layer Cake.

 How to Make Lemon Poppy Seed Cake